andrewgu/ModConfigMenu/documentation/intro.md

 ### Key Concepts

-To understand how this mod works, you need to understand its core object types:
+Here are MCM's core object types, which also correspond to its core concepts:

 1. The *API Instance* (`MCM_API_Instance`) is the entry point for the MCM API.
 Your mod will create its settings pages from here.
 2. The *Page* (`MCM_API_SettingsPage`) represents a visual page of settings, which you can access by clicking the corresponding tab in the options screen.
 Each page contains groups of settings.
 Most mods will use only one page.